 - The business submissions must be the team’s own original work and ideas

-- Have a clear idea of what business you’re trying to create, and have completed some research on the potential and issues of the intended business.
+- Have a clear vision of what business you’re trying to create, and have a good idea of the potential as well as the issues of the intended business.

 Please note that the entrant must certify that at least one member of the team was a full time enrolled student at the University of Florida during the Fall and/or Spring semesters of the academic year in which the competition falls.

 *If you do not have a team, but you are interested in collaborating with others, complete the Join a Team Form.